Monofeme (Ethinylestradiol And Levonorgestrel)

 How It Works

-Monofeme prevents pregnancy in several ways: it prevents ovulation (the release of an egg from the ovary) during each menstrual cycle, changes the cervical mucus consistency making it difficult for sperm to reach the egg, and changes the lining of the uterus making it less suitable for implantation.
+Monofeme works by preventing the release of an egg from the ovary, making it difficult for sperm to reach the egg, and creating an unsuitable environment for implantation.

 How to Take Monofeme